 1. You have a right to have an advocate:

-It is a good idea to have an advocate with you when you are talking with people from the NDIS.
+You have the right to have an advocate when you are talking with people from the NDIS.

-Your advocate should be someone who will help you understand your rights.
+Your advocate should be someone you feel comfortable with, trust and who can help you understand your rights.

 Your advocate should be someone who will help you stand up for your rights.